regnarg/bc/text/mdsync.md

   * Conflicts should be much less common than in revision control systems.
 Most RCS conflicts are caused by multiple people working on one project simultaneously.
-    Because our primary focus is managing personal data, we usually expect only one person making changes to files in a Filoco world.
+    Because our primary focus is managing personal data, we usually expect only one person making changes to files in a Filoco realm.
 But conflicts certainly can happen, e.g. because of delayed synchronization and offline stores, as suggested by the scenario above.

   * We are not limited to source code or plain text and have to handle all kinds of files including binary (LibreOffice documents, images, archives, databases\dots).
-    There is no universal conflict resolution strategy for such a wide variantion of file types.
+    There is no universal conflict resolution strategy for such a wide variety of file types.

   * As we do not systematically keep the content of old file versions, the common